harrisonzhu508/citadelchallenge/docs/source/datasets.rst

 Chen et al., 2019 [#chen]_ looked at seasonal influenza spread in Shenzhen, China and Senanayake et al., 2016 [#senanayake]_ on weekly flu occurrence in the USA.

-Motivated by Bhatt et al., 2017, we use live satellite imagery (NOOA, MODIS, TERRACLIMATE) to obtain aggregated remote sensing data of temperature, precipitation, humidity etc... to augment our existing feature space.
+Motivated by Bhatt et al., 2017 [#bhatt]_, we use live satellite imagery (NOOA, MODIS, TERRACLIMATE) to obtain aggregated remote sensing data of temperature, precipitation, humidity etc... to augment our existing feature space.
 The data can be found from Google Earth Engine API [#gorelick]_ newly-developed by Google.
 An extraction pipeline is illustrated below.